ForestHub Logo ForestHub Logo ForestHub

 Changing the action (from GPIO toggle to MQTT alert) in monolithic code means touching the inference code.
 With orchestration, actions are decoupled from models.

 Deploying the same logic on different hardware (ESP32 today, STM32 next quarter) in monolithic code means rewriting sensor and HAL layers throughout.
 With orchestration, you replace the hardware abstraction layer while the pipeline definition stays the same.
+This is the value proposition of open-source orchestration runtimes like ForestHub edge-agents: running on the Linux edge gateway, it orchestrates the pipeline once as a portable graph and talks to devices over MQTT today with Modbus and OPC-UA on the roadmap, so the same workflow runs across different hardware without rewriting the orchestration.

 This separation matters most for predictive maintenance deployments where the same detection logic runs on different machines with different sensor configurations.